 Biopsy .
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is studied by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
-If the tumor is near the surface, the child will be given a local anesthetic to numb the area.
-If it is deeper inside the body, the doctor will use a general anesthetic to block the awareness of pain.
+The sample removed during the biopsy is studied by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+If the tumor is near the surface, a local anesthetic is usually given to numb the biopsy area before the procedure.
+If it is deeper inside the body, a general anesthetic is usually given to block the awareness of pain.

 Lumbar puncture (spinal tap).
-A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers (substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of cancer).
+A lumbar puncture is a procedure in which a doctor uses a needle to take a sample of cerebral spinal fluid (CSF) to look for cancer cells, blood, or tumor markers.
+Tumor markers are substances found in higher than normal amounts in the blood, urine, or body tissues of people with certain types of cancer.
 CSF is the fluid that flows around the brain and the spinal cord.
 Doctors generally give an anesthetic to numb the lower back before the procedure.

 Cytogenetic analysis.
 A pathologist may examine the pairs of chromosomes (strings of DNA that contain genes) from the biopsy under the microscope to check for chromosomal abnormalities.
 This helps the doctor identify the subtype of lymphoma and plan treatment.